 FDI = foreign direct investment, GDP = gross domestic product, Lao PDR = Lao People's Democratic Republic, RCEP = Regional Comprehensive Economic Partnership.
-Notes: In 2021, the 15 RCEP signing countries represents about 30% of global GDP, population, trade, and FDI.
-Source: Authors, based on World Development Indicators (accessed 16 December 2019).
+Source: Authors' calculations based on World Development Indicators (n.d.), https://databank.worldbank.org/reports.aspx?source=world-development-indicators (accessed 16 December 2019).

+Of course, not all measures are restrictive, and many measures are designed to serve as checks and balances on the quality of goods - for health, safety, and environmental protection.
+Indeed, the number of measures does not reflect a country's level of protectionism.
+But how can we differentiate between good measures and restrictive measures?
+While tariffs have been reduced significantly, how can we manage the growing number of measures?
 Our study provides a comprehensive review of all NTMs in six East Asian countries.
-Data were collected from mid-2016 to December 2018.
+Data collection took place from mid-2016 to December 2018.
 The data cover all laws, regulations, and official notifications in effect in December 2018.
-An overview and analysis of NTMs in ASEAN are in Ing, de Cordoba, and Cadot (2016); Doan and Rosenow (2019); and Ing, Peters, and Cadot (2019).
+An overview and analysis on NTMs in ASEAN is discussed in Ing, de Cordoba, and Cadot (2016); Doan and Rosenow (2019); and Ing, Peters, and Cadot (2019).

 Section 2 reviews the RCEP.
 Section 3 discusses East Asia's regional trade integration agenda and main challenges to trade in the region.
-Section 4 presents the frequency index, coverage ratio, and prevalence score of NTMs in the six countries.
-Section 5 draws conclusions and recommends policy.
+Section 4 presents frequency index, coverage ratio, and prevalence score of NTMs in the six East Asian countries.
+Section 5 concludes and draws policy recommendations.

-2. Regional Comprehensive Economic Partnership: Long-awaited Trade Deal
+2. RCEP: Long-Awaited Trade Deal

-On 15 November 2020, the 10 AMSs and five ASEAN FTA partners (Australia, China, Japan, Korea, and New Zealand) ended 8 years of exhaustive negotiations and signed the RCEP.
-The partnership is the largest trading bloc in the world, broader than even the United States-Mexico-Canada Agreement and the European Union.
+On 15 November 2020, the 10 ASEAN Member States and five ASEAN FTA partners (Australia, China, Japan, Korea, and New Zealand) ended 8 years of exhaustive negotiations and signed the RCEP.
+The partnership is the largest trading bloc in the world - greater than what is covered under the United States-Mexico-Canada Agreement and the European Union.
 The RCEP includes a market of \$26.2 trillion of output and 2.2 billion people, accounting for about 30% of global GDP and 30% of the world's population.
-The RCEP agreement will enter into force 60 days after at least six AMSs and three non-ASEAN partners ratify the agreement, and the RCEP's tariffs will be gradually eliminated over 20 years.
-The ratification (and thus the coming into effect of the agreement) is expected to take place 3 years after the signing.
+The RCEP agreement will enter into force 60 days after at least six AMS and three non-ASEAN partners have ratified the agreement, and the RCEP's tariff elimination will be gradually implemented over 20 years.
+The ratification (and thus the coming into effect of the agreement) is expected to take a place after 3 years of the signing.

-The RCEP aims to integrate the region's economies by significantly reducing tariff rates and simplifying rules of origin to improve market access and investment opportunities offered in ASEAN+1 FTAs.
-Goods from any member nation will receive the same preferential tariff treatment, lowering the cost of exports and improving the ease of doing business.
+The RCEP aims to integrate the region's economies by significantly reducing tariff rates and simplifying rules of origin, which basically improve market access and investment opportunities offered in ASEAN+1 FTAs.
+Under the RCEP, goods from any member nation would receive the same preferential tariff treatment - lowering the cost of exports and improving the ease of doing business.
 The simplification will incentivise firms to look within the RCEP region for suppliers.
-The RCEP will have larger positive impacts on the real GDP of almost all the AMSs than other FTAs of which the AMSs are members (Itakura, 2013).
-Income is expected to increase by about 3% for the AMSs under the RCEP by 2025 and is likely to go up by 3.9% for Korea, 1.8% for Japan, 1.4% for China, 1.4% for Australia, and 0.9% for New Zealand (Petri and Plummer, 2014).
+In terms of real GDP, the RCEP will have a larger positive impacts for almost all the AMS, compared with other FTAs of which AMS are members (Itakura, 2013).
+The income of AMS is expected to increase by around 3% under the RCEP by 2025; and it is likely to go up by 3.9% for Korea, 1.8% for Japan, 1.4% for China, 1.4% for Australia, and 0.9% for New Zealand (Petri and Plummer, 2014).
 The RCEP can create trade amongst members but may divert trade away from non-members, which could also divert investment and change in supply chains (Pangestu and Armstrong, 2018).